arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/CloudFormation.md

 ## Stack Sets
 -   Create, update, or delete stacks across **multiple accounts and regions** with a single operation
 -   When you update a stack set, all associated stack instances are updated throughout all accounts and regions.

+## Updating Stacks
+- CloudFormation provides two methods for updating stacks:
+	- **Direct update**
+		- CloudFormation immediately deploys the submitted changes.
+You cannot preview the changes.
+	- **Change Sets**
+		-  You can preview the changes CloudFormation will make to your stack, and then decide whether to apply those changes.